tw-in-js/twind/docs/handbook/css-in-twind.md

 // => tw-xxxx
 ```

-Furthermore any variants or groupings that are active when the CSS directive is called, will be respected by the return value.
-Meaning that you can scope CSS directives with every variant:
+Any variants or groupings that are active when the `css` function is called will be respected by the return value.
+This means that you can scope a `css` call with every variant:

 ```js
 tw`